Photo: ISHR

 ACHPR81: Towards a progressive interpretation of confidentiality for broader participation

-Panellists in an African Commission’s panel reiterated the clarion call for a progressive interpretation of the principle of confidentiality under Article 59(1) of the African Charter to ensure broader participation of individuals and non-governmental organisations to proceedings before the African Commission, and speed up the implementation of the Commission's decisions.
+Panellists in an African Commission debate called for a progressive interpretation of the African Charter to ensure broader participation to Commission proceedings and speed up the implementation of its decisions.

 Transparency and participation

-Article 59(1) of the African Charter reads as follows: ‘All measures taken within the provisions of the present Chapter shall remain confidential until such a time as the Assembly of Heads of State and Government shall otherwise decide’.
-The African Commission has extended the principle of confidentiality to ‘documents’ not covered by this provision such as the list of cases pending before it, the submissions of parties and its decisions on seizure.
+The Commission has extended the principle of confidentiality to ‘documents’ not covered by this provision such as the list of cases pending before it, the submissions of parties and its decisions on seizure.

 This approach limits public scrutiny and the ability of civil society organisations to engage actively with the Commission.
 It undermines their ability to hold governments accountable.
 The Commission should align its practice with other human rights bodies which tend to make public documents related to pending cases.